theopnv/Witchin-Kitchen-Game/README.md

-This is the repository for the main game.
+This is the repository for the main game (desktop).

 # Git rules